rohit123sinha456/ProjectManagement/README.md

 # After Executing the php artisan key generate as per the link

+# For some reason check if publi/venders/chart.js has chart.min.js and not Chart.min.js
+(If possible change in code to accept Chart.min.js)

 # Connect to the MYSQL Server container from remote
 - IP is the server IP
 - Port is 33061